allefeld/htcondor-matlab/README.md

 case an error is thrown.

 `clusterHandle` is a string of the form `cluster#` where `#` is a sequential number starting from 0.
-The handle is assigned when the __cluster is created__:
+The handle is assigned when the __cluster is created__ with

-    clusterHandle = condorCreateCluster
+    clusterHandle = condorCreateCluster(description)

-It is used to identify the cluster to all other functions.
+It is used to identify the cluster to all other functions. `description` is a string describing the cluster; it is automatically generated when omitted.

-A __job is defined__ and added to a cluster by:
+A __job is defined__ and added to a cluster by

     condorAddJob(clusterHandle, jobFun, argIn, numArgOut)